-Protecting Public Funds Through Reciprocal Deposits
+Protecting Public Funds and Taxpayer Money Through Reciprocal Deposits

-Across the United States, local and state governmental organizations use reciprocal deposit placement services to access multi-million-dollar FDIC insurance through a single bank relationship.
+Across the United States, thousands of local and state governmental organizations use reciprocal deposit placement services to access multi-million-dollar FDIC insurance through a single bank relationship.
 In this way, they are able to safeguard taxpayer money, to eliminate the burden of ongoing collateral tracking, and to keep the full amount of funds placed with a local bank (where it can support local lending initiatives).

 - Last year, thousands of governmental entities utilized Insured Cash Sweep or CDARS to access multi-million-dollar FDIC insurance through a single bank relationship, and, together, they placed billions of dollars through these services.